iDave2/aima-swift/CONTRIBUTING.md

 completing AIMA Chapter 2, and welcome all contributions whether you are also learning or are an expert with good tips (or both).
 Here are scattered notes on state of the art.

-Documentation and modeling borrow extensively from aima-python and aima-java (thank, guys).
+Documentation and modeling borrow from aima-python and aima-java (thanks, guys).

 ## Coding Guidelines
 In general, imitate [Swift authors](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html)